 The differences between music lessons, sports and dance are there.
 But, this is what makes them unique!

 My husband and I have learnt the hard way our children typically do better with one-on-one instruction.
 Swim classes in a group were a flop.
 With a teacher just for them, they thrived.
-They want and need to the one-on-one attention.
+They want and need one-on-one attention.

 Whatever activities you choose, keep your child involved in those discussions.
 Having a say in what happens with their ‘free time’ outside of school makes a world of difference.